-We know the term abortion as the expulsion or removal of a fetus/fetuses before the pregnancy reaches its full term, and sometimes we call it the ‘termination of pregnancy’.
+We know the term abortion as the expulsion or removal of a fetus before the pregnancy reaches its full term, and sometimes we call it the “termination of pregnancy”.
 The most common procedures of abortion are medicine or surgery to remove the embryo or fetus from the mother’s uterus.

-It is necessary to terminate the pregnancy when a dog accidentally gets pregnant, especially if the dog has recently given birth to a litter or the dog is too young or old to be pregnant.
+It is necessary to terminate the pregnancy when a dog accidentally gets pregnant while the dog has recently given birth to a litter or the dog is too young or old to be pregnant.

 The normal duration of the gestational period of the dog is about 57 to 72 days while fetal death in dogs can cause abortion (expulsion), resorption, mummification, or fetal retention.

 The following are some of the reasons, that can lead to the termination of a dog’s pregnancy.